 Consequently, I'm delighted to report that this year's AoV report once again confirms that, based on the Financial Conduct Authority's seven pillars, our funds continue to provide value.
-The majority of our funds have delivered against their investment objectives over the long-term (five years).
+Despite this however, we are focusing on how we can achieve further value and maintain this for our investors.

 While shorter-term performance has, in some instances, been mixed, I've been impressed with the speed at which this has been identified and the range of options generated to address any issues that have arisen as a result.

-The focus this year was on building on the areas for improvement that we identified in last year's report and driving progress to further improve performance, service and value.
+The focus this year was on building on the areas for improvement that we identified in last year's report, and driving progress to further improve performance, service, and value.
 We took a number of actions over the last 12 months, including:

 - Strengthening our investment team with the appointment of an experienced multi-asset manager as the new chief investment officer (CIO) of Quilter Investors.
-Part of the role of the CIO is the embedding of the value assessment into our various internal investment forums and committees, enabling it to become a key part of our business decision-making. - Investment into our environmental, social and governance (ESG) investment capabilities, growing out the team and bringing powerful new systems capabilities online.
-During the year, we published our first annual ESG report covering our responsible investment, engagement and voting activities. - Completion of three fund mergers as we moved investors from our Generation range into our Monthly Income range of portfolios. - Continued review of our share classes to ensure that all shareholders are holding the most appropriate share classes available to them at the lowest cost for each fund.
+Part of the role of the CIO is the embedding of the value assessment into our various internal investment forums and committees, enabling it to become a key part of our business decision-making. - Development of our environmental, social and governance (ESG) investment capabilities, growing out the team and bringing powerful new systems capabilities online.
+During the year, we published our first annual ESG report covering our responsible investment, engagement and voting activities. - Closure of four funds (Quilter Investors Bond 3 Fund, Quilter Investors Emerging Markets Bond Fund, Quilter Investors Europe (ex UK) Small/Mid-Cap Equity Fund and Quilter Investors High Yield Bond Fund.
+The fund closures were deemed necessary to ensure we are providing good customer outcomes).

+- Changes to five external investment advisers as part of our ongoing oversight and governance of our appointed investment advisers. - Continued review of our share classes to ensure that all shareholders are holding the most appropriate share classes available to them at the lowest cost for each fund.